University of Utah

 I am an NSF postdoctoral research fellow at the University of Utah.
 In 2019, I received my PhD at the University of Nebraska-Lincoln where my advisors were Lucho Avramov and Mark Walker.
 My research interests are primarily in the homological aspects of commutative algebra.
 I enjoy thinking about DG homological algebra, triangulated categories, growth of resolutions and relations between commutative algebra and representation theory.
 You can find my CV here.

 At Utah, I discuss maths with my postdoc mentor Srikanth Iyengar and the rest of Utah CA community.

 Here's a little bit more about me: I spent most of my formative years in the San Francisco bay area and the suburbs of Seattle.
 I have also spent a good deal of time in Nebraska and Oregon, while pursuing my PhD.
 Some of my hobbies are biking, hiking, rock climbing, and cat-time.

 Publications, Preprints, Notes, and Current Projects

-Here is a list of my published/submitted papers:
+Here is a list of my published and accepted papers: